 Gartner

-Now on the surface, decision intelligence appears to be nothing new, just a new IT term to describe business automation.
-However, it is different especially when it comes to supply chain automation.
-In the past, most supply chain automation has focused on automating repeatable processes or providing business intelligence (BI) to make actionable decisions.
-In comparison, decision intelligence is focused on automating decision-making flows in real-time and in a dynamic environment.
-Further, if desired, decision intelligence can be autonomous or just provide actionable recommendations and options to decision makers.
-See my article, This Is What Decision Intelligence Technology Is And Know What Its Not for more details.
+Now on the surface, decision intelligence appears to be nothing new.
+So, some may ask, “Isn’t it just a new IT term to describe business automation?”
+No, this is not the case.
+It is different especially when it comes to supply chain analytics and business automation.
+In the past, most supply chain automation has focused on automating repeatable processes.
+Concurrently, analytical tools such as business intelligence (BI) tools are geared toward presenting information for making better decisions.
+In comparison, Decision Intelligence, and in particular, decision platforms are focused on leveraging analytical tools within a digital environment to support superior decision-making.
+For more details, see my article, This Is What Decision Intelligence Technology Is And Know What Its Not.

 10 Ways That Decision Intelligence Tech Can Empower Logistics.